johnjones4/grammarlint/README.md

 ## Description

-This is a Node.JS implementation of the grammar verification BASH scripts by [Matt Might](http://matt.might.net/articles/shell-scripts-for-passive-voice-weasel-words-duplicates/).
+This is a Node.JS implementation of the grammar verification Bash scripts by [Matt Might](http://matt.might.net/articles/shell-scripts-for-passive-voice-weasel-words-duplicates/).
 Taking his work a bit further, this implementation installs as a global binary, allows for future expansion of modules, and outputs the found errors in various ways that best suit the user.

 ## Installation